littlebluepenguin/littlebluepenguin/README.md

 ### About

 Hi, I'm little blue.
 Nice to meet you.
+I'm on [Kaggle](https://www.kaggle.com/littlebluepenguin) too.

 I'm actively looking for a job -- remote, if possible -- in Data Science / Machine Learning.
 If you'd like to try me out, please send me a mail.

 ### Projects